Maniteja0126/PlayFlix/README.md

 # Playflix - Ad-Free Entertainment Platform

-Hyperflix is a web application that provides a user-friendly platform for sharing and watching videos without any annoying ads.
+Playflix is a web application that provides a user-friendly platform for sharing and watching videos without any annoying ads.
 It aims to offer a seamless experience for both content creators and viewers.

 ## Features